snowplow-incubator/data-product-accelerators/content/web-performance/_index.md

 weight = 1
 +++

+Welcome to the **Web Performance Accelerator**.
 This accelerator will show you how to track and model raw [core web vital](https://web.dev/vitals/) events so that you can monitor your website's performance via the most essential metrics.
 Improving the web performance can have a dramatic impact on how your users view and interact with your website with the potential to maximize your revenue.

 Here you will learn to: